mconlon17/GOC/README.md

 * Member missing data report -- shows missing data for Members for remediation

-## Notes
+## Utility programs

-1. We don't recommend yearly reports -- everything should be checked and reported more frequently than yearly.
-So while a final report may only be needed yearly, intermediate reports should be run to anticipate the yearly version.
-1. We don't recommend adhoc reports -- everything should be on a schedule so that reports are not overlooked.
+* Flourish Connection -- tests the Flourish connection showing status, and columns in tables GOC uses for reporting
+* Flourish Get -- basic getter type functions for returning data from a Flourish database and making it available to R

-## To Do
+## To Do (software only)

-1. Modify reports as needed for operational use at the GOC.
-Columns will be added or removed, wording improved to meet operational needs.
+1. Synch Members and Contacts
+1. Implement R Server batch jobs on Flourish Community instance to speed up the dashboard:
+    1. Precalculate common data requests -- active members, staff
+1. Implement keychain on R Server
+1. Implement data caching in dashboard to improve response time
+1. Move dashboard from commercial hostying to Form Communities hosting
 1. Add reports as need for operational use at the GOC.
 Some anticipated reports are:
     1. ARPA billing report -- when requirements are developed
     1. Wellness billing report -- when event attendance is implemented
     1. Education tracking report -- when education tracking is implemented
     1. Transportation tracking report -- when transportation logging is implemented

-## Utility programs

-* Flourish Connection -- tests the Flourish connection showing status, and columns in tables GOC uses for reporting
-* Flourish Get -- basic getter type functions for returning data from a Flourish databse and making it available to R
+    1. Download mailing lists for use in MailChimp